zabull1/cycling_DE_project/README.md

 - Here the dbt lineage graph <img src="images/dbt_model_linage.png" width="400">

-- Partitioned on the `released_at` column - in favor of question 1 and 3 - assuming that in most cases, cards with the same release date are from the same set
+- Partitioned on the `start_date` column as to allow for efficient data filtering based on specific date ranges.
-- Clustered on the `color_category` column - in favor of question 2 - assuming that within one set the number of colors is lower than the numbers of unique prices and artists
+- Clustered on the `startstation_id` column to improve query performance and data locality.

 <p align="center">
 <img src="images/lotus.png">